felipecarrillo100/autocomplete-tools/README.md

 * css: autocomplete-tools/css/styles.css
 * scss: autocomplete-tools/scss/styles.scss

+NOTE: If you use the scss version, then make sure you include bootstrap.scss first to make sure the color variables are defined.
 ## To use
 Add the component to a Form as you would do with any other React-Boostrap form control